 So, how do you hire for personality?

-First, it’s important to understand that personality is not simply the first impression the candidate makes at the job interview or how well they get along with the hiring manager.
+First, it’s important to understand that personality is not the first impression the candidate makes at the job interview.
+It’s also not how well they get along with the hiring manager.

-Hiring for personality is about uncovering what makes the candidate tick, and thinking about how their character can contribute to the success of the business.
+Hiring for personality is about uncovering what makes the candidate tick.
+Think about how their character can contribute to the success of the business.